-Sometimes, you WordPress may use the memory limit that has allowed for it.
-Some poorly coded themes or plugins may cause the memory exhausting problem in WordPress.
+Sometimes, WordPress may overuse the memory limit that has been allowed for it.
+Some poorly coded themes or plugins may cause memory-exhausting problems in WordPress.
 This may be causing the server overload in WordPress.
-To increase PHP memory limit, you could either follow the steps given in the link or follow the steps given below.
+You can typically fix this by increasing the WordPress and PHP memory limit on your server.
+To increase WordPress or PHP memory limit, you could either follow the steps given in the link or follow the steps given below.

 - Create a blank text file namely php.ini